How AI Is Changing Modern Video Games

 Dynamic Enemy Behavior

-- Some enemies retreat when health is low
+- Sometimes enemies flee when their health is low

 Procedural World Generation